May 2013

 Most Israelis want peace

 Israelis and Iranians Against War Most Israelis oppose war on Iran. by Stephen Lendman Israelis aren't all like Netanyahu and Knesset extremists like him.
 Most want peace, not war.
 On March 24, Haaretz headlined, "Hundreds of Israelis march in Tel Aviv to protest war with Iran."
 A Ronny Edry/Michal Tamir "Israelis against a war with Iran" Facebook campaign linked anti-war Israeli and Iranian citizens.
-It inspired protesters after it went viral, saying: "The newspaper ...
+It inspired protesters after it went viral, saying: "The newspaper headlines tell ...
 Full Story

 What We Owe to Bertha von Suttner

 What We Owe to Bertha von Suttner By David Swanson Just saying her name sounds like a joke: Baroness Bertha Felicitas Sophie Freifrau von Suttner, Gräfin, née Countess Kinsky von Wchinitz und Tettau.
 And when she began talking about ending war in mid-nineteenth century Austria it wasn't her name that was treated as a joke.
 Yet by the turn of the century, her idea seemed to be one whose time had come.
-Bertha von Suttner's novel "Ground Arms," or "Lay Down Your Arms," was widely ...
+Bertha von Suttner's novel "Ground Arms," or "Lay Down Your Arms," was widely described as ...
 Full Story

 Our Monster